jpasqua/FauxStar/README.md

 # FauxStar

-This repository *will contain* the instructions for building a NN% scale Faux [Xerox Star Computer](https://en.wikipedia.org/wiki/Xerox_Star).
+This repository *will contain* the instructions for building a ~30% scale Faux [Xerox Star Computer](https://en.wikipedia.org/wiki/Xerox_Star).
 I'm still in the process of getting accurate dimensions, making choices about scale, and thinking about the overall structure.
 In the mean time I've been assembling various bits of software so that the FauxStar will be able to emulate some of the classic Xerox environments.

 [<img src="images/XeroxDandelionFront.jpg" height="256">](images/XeroxDandelionFront.jpg)
 [<img src="images/XeroxDandelionOblique.jpg" height="256">](images/XeroxDandelionOblique.jpg)